 Oregon law prohibits anyone from boating under the influence of intoxicants (BUII)—that is, operating any boat while intoxicated due to alcohol or any combination of alcohol, controlled substance, or drugs.
 Alcohol and drugs cause impaired balance, blurred vision, poor coordination, impaired judgment, and slower reaction times.
-Alcohol is a major contributor to boating accidents and fatalities.
+Alcohol is a major contributor to boating incidents and fatalities.

 Oregon law states the following.